6/4/12

 23 degrees this morning, a dusting of snow overnight.
 Gas is still $1.49 at Pride.

 Mother died of colon cancer on January 23, 1999.
 About a year earlier she made an appointment to be x-rayed at Baystate Medical Center and they put her through the process and told her there were no problems.
 She told them it still hurts so they gave her some pain pills.
-It turned out they should have x-rayed the lower section.
+It turned out they should have x-rayed her lower section.

 Pat Morrison of the L.A.
 Times is proposing that polticians be fined for their grammar errors.
 Latoya Foster of TV22 made a grammar error on the news tonight.
 WFCR is celebrating Shubert's birthday by playing Symphony Number Five.
 Ruth B. Loving the distinguished black lady with white hair who works at the Martin Luther King Center in the Square was on TV complaining about cuts in welfare spending proposed by Governor Romney.
 Later I watched On the Menu on 57 with Roy Scott who had the chef from Chandler's in Deerfield as his guest.
 I found the show boring and Roy Scott is no Julia Child.